-- FarmLink conducted 60 educational and outreach events, including mixers to introduce new farmers and landowners.
-We reached over 1600 farmers and educators with topics that covered land access, leases, farm financing, business planning, farmland preservation, and preparing for the next generation of farmers.
+- Reached over 1600 farmers and educators in 2012 with topics that covered land access, leases, farm financing, business planning, farmland preservation, and preparing for the next generation of farmers.

-- FarmLink provided individual technical assistance to 480 beginning, limited-resource, and socially-disadvantaged farmers.
+- Provided individual technical assistance to 480 beginning, limited-resource, and socially-disadvantaged farmers.
 We provided guidance and resources on land seeking, leases, loans and finance, business planning, and farm transitioning.

-- FarmLink made 23 direct loans to small-scale farmers.
+- In 2012, made 23 direct loans to small-scale farmers.
 These loans, previously unavailable to these under-served growers, ranged from $5,000 to $25,000.
 Growers purchased plants and seed, bought tractors, and fixed a cooler.
-They also preserved and created 70 jobs!
+They also preserved and created 70 jobs.